sparksammy/sparksammycom/blog.md

 ***New site plan/Halloween update.***

 There will be no more servers.
 There will only be ROFLCRAFT & Sparksammy Site.
 However, with bad news comes good news.
 I have a new store.
 Also added some "secret links" for you guys to crack open.
 Enjoy.

+***2/15/18: New site design***
+I am currently sorting out plans to make a new, more simple website design.